rebootl/reboot.li/s5/notes.md

 Bugs:

 - scrollbar in chromium look weird
-- notes 404 when logged out
 - error when no entries in timeline and navigate somewhere else

+- notes 404 when logged out => FIXED, default was 0 inst. of 1
 - login with blank credentials goes to blank page => FIXED, use 401 page for now